amigavision/amigavision.github.io/context.md

 ---
-title: Understanding the Amiga computers
+title: Understanding the Amiga Platform
 ---

 The Amiga was a computer platform launched in 1985.
 It had audio/video capabilities *&* operating system features far outperforming the PCs and Macintosh computers of its time — arguably not surpassed until 10-15 year later with Windows 95 or Windows 2000, depending on who you ask.